Quetzaly88/Quiz-P2/README.md

 My experience was that I should't create too many variables and better to create them when I need them.
 I made some improvements and the quiz ended up functioning better.

-Some problems that I found are:
+Some other problems that I found are:
 - Media query was difficult to adapt after I was done with most of the project.
 - I had to go back to CSS theory because of details that I couldn't remember.
 - JavaScript is a fun language but I need more projects to practice so I can apply more or the theory.